Cloth diapering is better for your baby, environment, and your wallet.

-With the incredibly soft and super absorbent fabrics that also come in a wide variety of fun colors, significantly less rash, and a reduced amount of chemicals exposed to your little one, there is absolutely every reason to consider cloth as the best natural diaper solution for your baby.
+With the incredibly soft and super absorbent fabrics that also come in a wide variety of fun colors, significantly less rash and a reduced amount of chemicals exposed to your little one, there is absolutely every reason to consider cloth as the best natural diaper solution for your baby.

 The amount of money you can save with cloth diapers is quite huge!
-Ditching disposable diapers will have you saving in the tune of $2000 per child, which is pretty impressive.
+Ditching disposable diapers will have you saving to the tune of $2000 per child, which is pretty impressive.

 What if Your Child Has Special Needs?

-With more cases of Down’s Syndrome, Autism, and other health issues on the rise, the topic of diapering children with special needs is worth considering.
-For kids with special needs, all the benefits of using cloth diapers still matter.
-In fact, even more.
-Diapering a special needs child can be a challenge especially when issues like extreme skin sensitivity, food intolerance, and other issues are at play.
 And when you add up the cost of using disposable diapers for longer periods other than the standard 2-3 diapering phase of the child, you might end up going crazy thinking about how much the cost of buying disposables will add to.
-We are talking about thousands of dollars for a few years, if not more.

 I am ecstatic!
 If we had not switched to cloth diapers and used disposables all those years, we could have easily bought a brand new car with the same amount of money we would have spent on disposables.
-It’s definitely a huge difference.

 I am a mother of four kids and about 10 years ago, I began my cloth diapering journey.
 John, my second born, was born two years later and has Down’s Syndrome.

 Because I used cloth diapers on my first child, I had everything I needed to make diapering my son a much easier job, and it was.
 We knew he was going to be different from the average child even before he was born.

 We also found ourselves making a lot of hospital visits and spending a lot of time there helping him recover from all the surgeries and an array of health complications.
 It wasn’t easy.

 However, right after John reached the 2-3 years potty training phase, that’s when it began to dawn on me that there was a big difference in cloth diapering a child with special needs.

 Of course, I am not trying to imply that I understand everything there is to know about cloth diapering a child with special needs.

 You just need to keep in mind that when dealing with a special needs child, whether they are developmental, physical, behavioral, or a combination of different factors, learning potty training is usually an extended process that may not even start for several years after an average child has already mastered the same skill.

-Special Needs, Special Cloth Diapering Needs
+Special Needs, Special Cloth Diapering Needs:

 For example, while it would only take a few tries for an average child to learn how to use a sippy cup, a child with special needs would need a lot more time to learn the same -could be weeks or more.

 Therefore, when it comes to potty training, it’s highly advisable that the child wears diapers or training pants that can be pulled on and off without much struggle and also allow them to feel the wetness when they go.

 In this case, one-size training pants are often considered valuable as they have this special elastic that allows you to adjust the size internally while preventing your little one from messing around with the pants.

 They were extremely helpful when we moved from diapers for an older child to the independence of training pants.
 And at last, the joy of seeing our child fully potty trained is tremendous!

 The time to begin cloth diapering children with additional needs can be a little bit different than those without.
 Some parents start cloth diapering from an early age in the hopes to save some money.

 All in all, regardless of your reasons for cloth diapering, whether you have a special needs child or not, or whether you use cloth diapers full time or not, every single diaper change can make a huge difference for your little one, the environment, and even your budget.